Return to the Land of the Rising Sun

 The boys spent two mornings diving near Isso Beach.
 Deep below the water’s surface they discovered turtles, shawls of tuna and a crashed WWII plane engine, home to numerous colourful fish.

 The lush vegetation of the island with its three climate zones is a great hiking destination for families.
 On the Shiratani Unsuikyo trail we wandered through the thick cedar forests, fabled home to Princess Mononoke and Kodamas, up to a misty Taikoiwa Rock and past many ancient Yakusugis.
+Anyone interested to get a deeper insight into the flora and fauna of Yakushima should visit the Botanical Garden in Miyanoura, a true hidden gem for plant lovers.

 Our second hike on the Onoaida trail led us to Janokuchi waterfall, where we were able to take a refreshing swim in the cool pool underneath the impressive rock face of the falls.